June 1, 2020

 The 14-day mark is significant when you’re buying travel insurance, because it’s the cutoff point for the existing medical condition benefit.
 Many of our plans include this benefit, which means that you, a traveling companion or family member can have an existing medical condition and still be eligible for all applicable benefits and assistance services.
 You must, however, meet certain requirements:

-Wait — what if you haven’t figured out your entire trip cost within 14 days of making your first trip deposit?
+Wait—what if you haven’t figured out your entire trip cost within 14 days of making your first trip deposit?
 It’s okay!
 Just don’t delay.
 Go ahead and purchase travel insurance within that 14-day window, making sure you select a plan with the existing medical condition benefit.
 (Those plans are listed here.)
-As soon as your travel arrangements are finalized, you can update your plan with your final trip costs, either online (click Manage a Policy) or by calling us.
-Increases in trip cost may increase the overall cost of your travel insurance plan.
+As soon as your travel arrangements are finalized, you can update your plan with your final trip costs, either online (under Manage Your Policy) or by calling us.

 With all the stress and excitement of planning your trip, you completely forgot to insure it.
 Now it’s 10 p.m. the night before departure, and you’re wondering, “How late can I buy travel insurance?
 Is it even worth doing now?”